chocolatey/cChoco/readme.md

 ### WS-Management - Exceeds the maximum envelope size allowed

 The maximum envelope size for WinRM is not sufficient for installing large packages.
-To increase the envelope size use `winrm set winrm/config @{MaxEnvelopeSizekb=”153600″}` - this exampe will increase it to 150MB.
+To increase the envelope size use `winrm set winrm/config @{MaxEnvelopeSizekb=”153600″}` - this example will increase it to 150MB.